Solanaceae : Physalis longifolia

 Description

 Physalis longifolia is a perennial herb from a deep caudex and spreading by shoots from lateral roots.
-The erect stems are usually single, 30-100 cm tall, often purplish, with a few sparse hairs, especially on younger shoots.
+The erect stems are erect, often branching, and typically covered with fine hairs, giving them a somewhat rough texture, 30-100 cm tall, often purplish, with a few sparse hairs, especially on younger shoots.
 The simple, alternate leaves have petioles 1-6 cm long and the blades are lanceolate to lance-linear or occasionally rounder approaching ovate, 3-13 cm long and 1-7 cm wide.
 The margins vary greatly from entire to wavey to unevenly toothed.
-The axillary flowers are usually single on a slender pedicel, 5-15 mm long and incr4easing in fruit.
-The calyx tube at anthesis is 7-12 mm long, the 5 lobes about half of the length, and with 10 lines of short hairs.
-The fused corolla is yellow with dark spots, 10-15 mm long. there are 5 stamens with yellow anthers, the filaments flattened and nearly as wide as the anthers.
-The fruit is a globose berry, yellow when ripe, 8-15 mm in diameter, surrounded by the papery calyx that extends to 2-3 cm in length.
-Longleaf ground cherry blooms from May into September on plains, prairies, open woodlands and roadsides in all but the extreme northeastern part of South Dakota.
+Flowering occurs from late spring to late summer (May–August).
+The flowers are usually single on a slender pedicel, 5-15 mm long that increases as fruit develop.
+Flowers are axillary, solitary, nodding, about 1–2 cm wide.
+At flowering, the calyx consists of five green sepals 7-12 mm long, that are fused at the base with free lobes about half of the length, pointed at the tips and have fine hairs along their margins, giving the calyx a slightly fuzzy texture.
+The calyx forms a bell-shaped structure that surrounding the base of the corolla.
+The corolla has five yellow petals, 10-15 mm long, marked with brownish purple spots near the center.
+The petals are fused at the base forming a bell shape.
+There are 5 stamens with yellow anthers, the filaments flattened and nearly as wide as the anthers.
+The fruit is a globose berry, maturing from August through October, yellow when ripe, 8-15 mm in diameter, surrounded by the papery calyx that extends to 2-3 cm in length.
+Longleaf ground cherry is native to South Dakota and commonly found in dry, open habitats such as prairies, sandy soils, roadsides, and disturbed areas, mainly in the central and western parts of the state.

 Horticulture Notes